andrii2g/mdcheck/README.md

 # mdcheck

-`mdcheck` is a small Python CLI that scans a folder for Markdown files, extracts links, validates local targets and optional HTTP(S) URLs, and produces a Markdown report.
+`mdcheck` is a Python CLI that scans a folder for Markdown files, extracts links, validates local targets and optional HTTP(S) URLs, and produces a Markdown report.

 ## Features